WinterSnowfall/wookiee_unicaster/README.md

 ### Are there games that use both TCP and UDP?

+Why yes - see the dreaded "UDP Only" ✘-mark on the list above.
+Some even intermittently switch between the two on the same port, for some reason...

+Note that the Wookiee Unicaster won't support these games by itself, but a combination of TCP port forwarding with SSH/Putty and UDP relaying with the Wookiee Unicaster will cater for these situations.
+Yes, even for mixed traffic sent on the same port.
+It's the magic of protocol-specific socket bindings that will ensure packets for each protocol get routed and handled properly.

-Why yes.
-Some even intermittently switch between the two on the same port, for some reason.
-A combination of TCP port forwarding and The Wookiee Unicaster can cater for these situations.
-See the provided sample setup script for some examples on how to handle this sort of madness.
+Also see the provided sample setup script for some ready-to-go recepies on how to handle this sort of madness.

 ### I still don't get it... can you draw it out for me?